-Under the Massachusetts workers’ compensation laws, benefits are available to make up for lost wages and to pay for medical care for any work-related injury.
+Under Massachusetts workers’ compensation laws, benefits are available to make up for lost wages and pay for medical care for any work-related injury.
 This is as true for heart attacks as it is for broken bones.

-Types of Heart Attacks
+Types of Work-Related Heart Attacks

 Heart Attacks Caused by Environmental Factors

-For example, exposure to certain hazardous chemicals may result in respiratory disease, which, in turn, places extra strain on the heart.
-This extra strain can eventually cause a heart attack.
+For example, exposure to certain hazardous chemicals may result in respiratory disease.
+Respiratory disease, in turn, places extra strain on the heart.
+This extra strain can eventually result in a heart attack.

 Heart Attacks Caused by Physical Work Activity

 Second, physical work activity, usually, but not necessarily, of heavy physical nature may precipitate a heart attack.